-Regarded as the best all-around catcher in Irish history, Kris Ganeff is now in her 13th year of work with the Notre Dame softball program.
+Regarded as the best all-around catcher in Irish history, Kris Ganeff is now in her 14th year as an assistant coach with the Notre Dame softball program.

-A key member of the 2002, 2004, 2011 and 2013 BIG EAST Coaching Staff of the Year, Ganeff works closely with each player on hitting and defense, specializing in the development of the Irish infield and catchers.
+A key member of three National Fastpitch Coaches Association (NFCA) regional and four BIG EAST Conference coaching staffs of the year, Ganeff works closely with each player on hitting and defense, specializing in the development of the Irish infield and catchers.

-Under Ganeff's tutelage, catcher Amy Buntin was named to the 2012 National Fastpitch Coaches Association's All-America second team, the 21st NFCA All-America honor in program history.
+Under Ganeff's tutelage, Buntin was named to the 2012 NFCA All-America second team, the 21st All-America honor in program history.
 Buntin led the Irish with a .360 batting average and 60 RBI, and posted a .990 fielding percentage behind the dish as a junior.

 Ganeff helped mold catcher Mallorie Lenn into an all-BIG EAST performer in 2004 - a season in which the Irish also finished with a 49-20 record and took home the conference championship.
 Then in 2008, the Irish were without a catcher when starter Sadie Pitzenberger's season was cut short due to injury.
 Ganeff took (then) freshman utility player Erin Marrone - who had never played catcher before in her career - under her wing to call the shots for all-region pitcher Brittney Bargar.
 Marrone saw action in 55 contests for Notre Dame that season and did not commit a single error in the field or behind the plate.

 What's more, defenders under Ganeff's watch produced a .978 fielding pct. in 2010, the nation's fifth-best mark which was also good for a school record.